50+ pieces of smart financial advice for women that can help you grow your bank balance (and keep it)!

 What are the money learning stages?

 So many of us just starting out learning about money can get lost in the weeds.
-There are so many things to focus on, where do you even start?
-Don’t worry, I’ve laid out a very rough three-tiered learning plan for what you should be focusing on as a newbie, intermediate level, and a pro money planner!
-Again, these are general things, I couldn’t possibly include every small financial goal, task, or nuance here.
+There are so many things to focus on; where do you even start?
+Don’t worry; I’ve laid out a very rough three-tiered learning plan for what you should be focusing on as a newbie, intermediate-level, and pro-money planner!
+Again, these are general things, and I couldn’t possibly include every small financial goal, task, or nuance here.